 EWCM Can Mean a Delay in Ovulation

-Experiencing EWCM after your ovulation could possibly mean that you indeed have not ovulated and that your ovulation has come to a halt for certain reason.
-There are chances your body still gets ready even though no ovulation actually happens.
+Experiencing EWCM after your ovulation could mean that you indeed have not ovulated and that your ovulation has come to a halt for a particular reason.
+There are chances your body still gets ready even though no ovulation happens.

 Stress or illness is some other factors that might prevent you from ovulating.
 If you’re afraid that you are not ovulating, my advice is you should chart your basal body temperature (BBT for short).

-In this case, you should continue tracking your CM as well as BBT for a longer period, and then consult your doctor about such charts.
-For your doctor, the information from your charts can tell a lot when he tries to determine whether you have any fertility problems.
+In this case, you should continue tracking your CM and BBT for a more extended period and then consult your doctor about such charts.
+The information from your charts can say a lot for your doctor when he tries to determine whether you have any fertility problems.

 Anovulatory cycles and EWCM

-If you find on your CM chart many EWCM patches but your temperatures don’t show any marked changes, then you are likely to have anovulatory cycles.
-The fact is, by showing multiple patches of EWCM, your body might be preparing for ovulation; yet, for some unknown reason, you aren’t ovulating at all.
+If you find on your CM chart many EWCM patches, but your temperatures don’t show any marked changes, then you are likely to have anovulatory cycles.
+The fact is, by offering multiple patches of EWCM, your body might be preparing for ovulation, yet, for some unknown reason, you aren’t ovulating at all.

-Typically, during an ovulation chart, there is EWCM followed by a thermal shift and your CM getting dried up.
+Typically, during an ovulation chart, there is EWCM followed by a thermal shift, and your CM gets dried up.
 After ovulation, it makes sense that you feel dry.
 This way is often used to check whether ovulation has indeed occurred.

-On the other hand, if you’re noticing patches of fertile CM but without any clearly biphasic chart (including a follicular phase, ovulation along with a luteal phase), it may be a sign of no ovulation.
+On the other hand, if you’re noticing patches of fertile CM but without any biphasic chart (including a follicular phase, ovulation, along with a luteal degree), it may be a sign of no ovulation.

-If you’re experiencing this, then I suggest you should visit your doctors for further advice and also don’t forget to bring along your charts.
+If you’re experiencing this, I suggest you visit your doctors for further advice and don’t forget to bring along your charts.

 EWCM and Pregnancy

 For several women, having EWCM after ovulation may be a good indication of pregnancy.
-In normal cases, your CM will get dry after you’ve ovulated.
-However, if you’ve been successful at getting pregnant, you may be able to notice your cervical mucus becomes creamy with white or slight yellow color.
+In typical cases, your CM will get dry after you’ve ovulated.
+However, if you’ve been successful at getting pregnant, you may be able to notice your cervical mucus becomes creamy with white or light yellow color.